elle-j/thusly/README.md

 <img src="design/code-snippet.svg" width="600" alt="A snippet of Thusly code.">

-Whitespace is semantically insignificant; however, newlines on non-blank lines are significant.
+Whitespace is semantically insignificant except for newline characters on non-blank lines.

 ## Milestones

 - [x] The terminals in the initial [grammar](design/grammar.txt) can be identified from user input via a multi-line file or single-line REPL input and then tokenized.
   * To try out the tokenizer in isolation and get printouts of the tokens produced use [PR #2](https://github.com/elle-j/thusly/pull/2) (significant newline characters will be printed as newlines).
-- [x] One-line arithmetic expressions using `number` (`double`) can be parsed and compiled.
+- [x] One-line arithmetic expressions using `number` (double) can be executed.
   - [x] Addition (`+`)
   - [x] Subtraction (`-`)
   - [x] Multiplication (`*`)
   - [x] Division (`/`)
   - [x] Unary negation (`-`)
   - [x] Precedence altering (`()`)
-- [x] One-line arithmetic expressions using `number` can be executed.
-- [x] One-line comparison, equality, and logical negation expressions using `number`, `boolean`, and `none` can be executed.
+- [x] One-line comparison, equality, and logical negation expressions using `number`, `boolean`, `none`, and `text` can be executed.
   - [x] Equal to (`=`)
   - [x] Not equal to (`!=`)
   - [x] Greater than (`>`)